nis65/ansible-debian-router/roles/dnsmasq/README.md

 Set in `defaults`:

 `nft_dnsmasq` is a list of dicts, each dict has a name and a list of ports.
 The name is used to construct the name of the set where the ports go to.
 This is exactly the same logic as used in the `nft` role.
-The following default allows incoming DNS requests:
+Please note that the `nft` rules for DHCP on the downstream interfaces are already in the base `nft` configuration.
+Therefore the following default needs to allow incoming DNS requests only:

 ```
 nft_dnsmasq: